tajammalw/sdai-ic-d4-1-css-basics/README.md

 ### Set Background Color

-4. [ ] Set a background color for the entire page by adding the following CSS rule:
+4. [ x] Set a background color for the entire page by adding the following CSS rule:

     ```css
     body {